×

 The Custom has long been touted for its car-like handling and precise steering, and Ford’s updated platform aims to improve here as well, incorporating a new independent rear suspension.
 A more planted feel puts you in touch with the road, also minimising unwanted bumps.
 Although we would question whether sharp steering and a full cargo load is a recipe for disaster — egg couriers and vase peddlers beware.

-A Techy Transit
+A techy Transit

 Ford’s market research has been thoroughly applied inside, and a lot of quality-of-life tech can be found across the various cab configurations.